 The academic calendar provides important dates to help graduate students plan and carry out their graduate programs.
-The academic calendar includes important deadlines which should be noted early in the semester or academic year.
+The academic calendar includes important deadlines, which should be noted early in the term or academic year.
 Graduate student work should be planned so as to meet the posted deadlines.
-Failure to do so may result in a delay of graduation, incorrect course enrollment, or other errors which may affect a student's academic plans.
+Failure to do so may result in a delay of graduation, incorrect course enrollment, or other errors, which may affect a student's academic plans.

-The dates on the academic calendar are subject to change, and students are advised to contact their graduate adviser, the Student Academic Affairs Office, or the Graduate College to verify deadlines.
+The dates on the academic calendar are subject to change, and students are advised to contact their graduate adviser, the Academic and Instructional Services Office, Student Academic Affairs Office, or the Graduate College to verify deadlines.